pgkj/django-study/README.md

 4. setup django webpack + react

 ##Note:
-The ultimate goal is to set up a front end framework work together with a backend framework.
-Based on the following reading, and the goal of the project (visualization using webgl and react), at this moment, it seems a ReactJS+Redux front end + Django RESTful backend is a good choice.
+The ultimate goal is to set up a front end framework together with a backend framework.
+Based on the following readings and the goal of the project (visualization using webgl and react), at this moment, it seems a ReactJS+Redux front end + Django RESTful backend is a good choice.
 Whether maintain the state of the UI in front end or backend remains in question.

  * [How the XXXX do I set up Django, Django REST + ReactJS](http://gregblogs.com/how-django-reactjs-and-browserify/)
  * [Lessons learned from buildout a django site with a reactjs front-end](http://reinout.vanrees.org/weblog/2015/08/31/django-site-with-javascript-frontend.html)